Why is Your Electricity Bill So High? Part 1

-This one’s easy.
+These ones easy.
 When you compare your new electricity bill with your previous bill, find out how much electricity you used.
-Just look at the number of kilowatt-hours, or kWh, you used.
+Just look at the number of kilowatt-hours or kWh, you used.
 If that number increased from the month before, then you have your answer.
 Your electricity bill is higher because you used more electricity.

 In this case, the only thing you can do is cut the amount of electricity you use.
 At Spark Energy, we offer all sorts of energy-saving tips that can help you cut energy costs, from behavioral changes like setting your thermostat back to home improvements like upgrading to modern electrical outlets and installing energy efficient windows and doors.

 If the amount of electricity you used was close to or the same as the previous month, then you need to take a look at how much you paid for electricity.

 Did you pay more for electricity?

 If you’re on a fixed-price plan, then the amount you pay for each kWh you use should be the same.
 You can check this by comparing the amount you paid per kWh on your new bill with your last bill.
 If you’re on a fixed-price plan and there’s a difference, then chances are your contract expired and you were placed on a different plan.
 That’s one of the reasons I look at my electricity bills closely.
 Your electricity supplier will give you at least a month’s notice when your plane is about to expire, which is plenty of time to renew or explore what other options are available to match your needs.

 Many utilities have their customers on fixed-price plans that fluctuate twice a year so that you’ll have one price for the six months surrounding winter and one price for the six months surrounding summer.
 If you buy your electricity from your supplier and your price jumps, then you could be getting the new seasonal rate.
 For example, Illinois residents who buy their electricity from ComEd pay one price from October through May and a different price from June through September.